cmoralesmx/cmoralesmx.github.io/_posts/2020-10-27-home-network-fully-run-on-linux.md

 ## Computing nodes

-Since lockdown started, I was able to have access to an additional desktop computer with an Nvidia GTX 1070 and a laptop with an RTX 2070.
-These two systems act as headless nodes for CUDA taks.
+Since lock down started, I was able to have access to an additional desktop computer with an Nvidia GTX 1070 and a laptop with an RTX 2070.
+These two systems act as headless nodes for CUDA tasks.
 Their addition was key for a period of my project when I needed to execute many week-long tasks on CUDA enabled GPUs and the resources at the University's HPC were scarce.